git-cola/git-cola/share/doc/git-cola/relnotes.rst

 ---------------
 Usability, bells and whistles
 -----------------------------
-* We now detect the editor or history browser are misconfigured.
+* We now detect when the editor or history browser are misconfigured.

   https://github.com/git-cola/git-cola/issues/197